mollywoodnini/ga-z270x-ug/README.md

 * Xcode for properly editing plist files.
 Clover config is known to cause problems according to RehabMan.
 As was proven to me when I was making patches for things.
 * [GitBook Hackintosh Guide](https://hackintosh.gitbook.io/-r-hackintosh-vanilla-desktop-guide/) for explanations and details on each part of the process.
 * [Clover Installer](https://bitbucket.org/RehabMan/clover/downloads/) RehabMan fork to make a generic EFI.
+* [IOReg](https://www.tonymacx86.com/threads/guide-how-to-make-a-copy-of-ioreg.58368/) for USB patching.
+Already included in this repo.

 # Kexts